WBPM

 WBPM (92.9 FM) is a classic hits radio station licensed to Saugerties, New York, serving the Mid-Hudson Valley and Catskills.
 The station is owned by Pamal Broadcasting and broadcasts at 6,000 watts ERP from a tower in the Town of Kingston, New York, while its studios are in Beacon.

 The WBPM calls were previously on 94.3 MHz from 1975 to 2003, that station is today known as WKXP.

 History

-92.9 MHz, Saugerties, New York was added to the FCC's Table of Allotments in June 1998.
+The allocation for 92.9 MHz in Saugerties, New York, was added to the FCC's Table of Allotments in June 1998.
 The allotment was applied for and won by then-WRNQ/WKIP/WTND owner Eric Straus.
 In its preparation to reach the air, its tower site changed from WDST's original tower in Lake Katrine to a defunct AT&T microwave relay tower site in the Town of Kingston, given that a feasibility study showed that from the former very little signal would reach the main target market of Poughkeepsie.